 Objective 3(b): Celebrate the diversity of accomplishments among our members, especially the successes of women lawyers who have made different, unique or challenging career choices that uniquely address the challenges facing women in the profession.

-Objective 3(b)(i): Create an awards and recognition committee to identify award opportunities in the profession and in the community and, where appropriate, to nominate WBA members for recognition
+Objective 3(b)(i): Continue to identify and promote award opportunities in the profession and in the community and, where appropriate, to nominate WBA members or others for recognition.

 Goal Area II: Discover and Develop Phenomenal Women Lawyers for Success in the Profession and in WBA and Community Leadership

 Objective 1: Develop strategies to increase the number of women qualified for, pursuing and attaining positions of leadership in the Profession.

 Objective 1(a): Assess, cultivate and develop WBA programs and events to help new lawyers obtain skills for success and to offer resources for mid-level and senior lawyers to advance in their careers and to achieve success (for example, expand the current job board program or develop a program to incubate woman-owned law firms).

 Objective 1(b): Maintain a pipeline/tracking of potential leaders and take proactive steps to integrate them more formally into leadership.

 Objective 1(c): Identify opportunities to collaborate with other organizations and other valuable resources for members.